 For years now, we’ve been debating whether minimalist or maximalist running is ideal.
 In the ‘minimalist’ track, there are runners who are training on asphalt and concrete, and even competing in road races.
-Proponents of barefoot running include marathoners and triathletes who find that they have more stability and fewer injuries when running barefoot than they experienced while running in shoes.
+Proponents of barefoot running include marathoners and triathletes who find that they have more stability and fewer injuries when running barefoot than they experience while running in shoes.

 Heavy Runners Weigh In on the Debate